New York (NY)

 Chris Chamberlin was a guest of the Grand Hyatt New York hotel.

-Hotel Review: Grand Hyatt New York hotel in Midtown Manhattan
+Hi Guest, join in the discussion on Grand Hyatt New York hotel in Midtown Manhattan